Construction Accident Lawyer in NJ

 - $695,000 Settlement - Bergen County Construction Accident

 Please note that each case is unique.
 To learn more about what your case may be worth, please schedule a free consultation with us today.
 Click here for more verdicts and settlements.

 Construction Accident Injury Coverage Options in NJ

-An injured worker generally has two options when it comes to recovering damages in a construction accident case: workers' compensation and personal injury or tort action.
-It is important to know the following distinctions between the two procedures:
+An injured worker generally has two options when it comes to recovering damages in a construction accident case: workers' compensation and a personal injury or tort claim.
+It is important to know the following distinctions between the two:

-- Workers' compensation procedures operate on a strict-liability system, meaning employees may receive benefits even if the employer was not at fault.
-However, with personal injury cases, the claimant must be able to prove the liability of the other party in order to receive compensation.
+- Workers' compensation operates on a strict liability system, meaning employees may receive benefits even if the employer was not at fault for their injuries.
+In exchange, employees are barred from suing the employer unless his or her conduct was "wanton and reckless."
+In personal injury claims, the claimant must prove the liability of the other party in order to receive compensation.

-An attorney can help you attain the optimal compensation amount available according to the specific circumstances surrounding your case.
+An attorney can help you attain the optimal compensation amount available according to the specific circumstances surrounding your construction accident case.

 Common NJ Workplace Violations in the Construction Industry

-Construction companies are responsible for upholding the safety regulations established by the Occupational Safety and Health Administration (OSHA) in order to help protect employees from potentially dangerous or fatal work environments.
-Negligent employers, contractors, or equipment manufacturers who fail to adhere to safety regulations can contribute to hazardous and potentially fatal circumstances.
+Construction companies are responsible for upholding the safety regulations established by the Occupational Safety and Health Administration (OSHA) in order to protect employees from dangerous work environments.
+Negligent employers, contractors, or equipment manufacturers who fail to adhere to safety regulations contribute to hazardous and potentially fatal accidents.
 Dangerous code violations include:

 - Inadequate training for employees on how to properly use machinery